Analysis: Trump's shutdown retreat reveals weakness

 The impasse was an early test for Pelosi after her return to the speakership, one that she appeared to pass handily.
 Democrats remained unified against White House efforts to divide the caucus, and they head into the next round of debate over border security funding determined to make good on their own 2018 promises to block Trump's wall.

-As White House aides suggested that the shutdown had brought Democrats to embrace border "barriers," Pelosi make clear her party remained resolved against the wall.
+As White House aides suggested that the shutdown had brought Democrats to embrace border "barriers," Pelosi made clear her party remained resolved against the wall.

 "Have I not been clear?" she said.
 "No, I have been very clear."